DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_changetaskid.md - changes the task's id
 - api/gantt_checkevent.md - checks whether an event has some handler(s) specified
 - api/gantt_clearall.md - removes all tasks and additional elements (including markers) from the Gantt chart
-- api/gantt_clearredostack.md -
+- api/gantt_clearredostack.md - clears the stack of stored redo commands
-- api/gantt_clearundostack.md -
+- api/gantt_clearundostack.md - clears the stack of stored undo commands
 - api/gantt_close.md - closes the branch with the specified id
 - api/gantt_collapse.md - collapses gantt from the full screen mode to the normal mode
 - api/gantt_columnindexbydate.md - returns the index of the column by the date